Welcome to One Seed Wonders

 begin ...

-I chose to open oneseedwonder's door today because the date seems to cop a strong directive
+I chose to open oneseedwonder's door today because the date cops a strong directive

 MARCH FORTH